GSA/digitalgov.gov/content/posts/2013-08-30-usability-and-accessibility-looking-at-user-experience-through-two-lenses.md

 ---
+url: /2013/08/30/usability-and-accessibility-looking-at-user-experience-through-two-lenses/
 date: 2013-08-30 8:31:17 -0400
-title: 'Looking at User Experience through Two Lenses'
+title: Looking at User Experience through Two Lenses
 summary: 'Usability and accessibility are slightly different lenses to assess user experience.
 It is possible to be strong in one area and weak in the other.
-Using either approach alone could result in an inaccurate view of your site’s user experience.
+Using either approach alone could result in an inaccurate view of your site&rsquo;s user experience.
 Evaluating your website with both usability and accessibility in mind gives all users the best'
-authors: [katie-messner]
+authors:
+  - katie-messner
 categories:
   - Accessibility
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - accessibility